wp-plugins/webrotate-360-product-viewer/readme.txt

 [wr360popup name="yourviewname1" gallery="true" width="620" height="450" config="/wordpress/360-assets/sampleshoe2/config.xml"]your thumbnail image or text[/wr360popup]

 [wr360popup name="yourviewname2" gallery="true" width="400" height="400" config="/wordpress/360-assets/sampleshoe3/config.xml"]your thumbnail image or text[/wr360popup]

+<h4>How to create 360 views:</h4>

+If you haven't created 360 views with WebRotate 360 Product Viewer before, you will need to download our free software and follow this simple YouTube video below to create your 360 views first and then just upload them to your WordPress installation via FTP:

+<a href="http://www.webrotate360.com/360-product-viewer.html">Download software</a>
+<a href="http://youtu.be/8XQi7_YfTdA">Youtube tutorial</a>

 == Uninstall ==